reichlab/docs.zoltardata/docs/Targets.md

 Targets are the fundamental data structure of a forecast.
 In Zoltar, a single forecast made by a model may give predictions for multiple targets.
-For example, a single forecast might include a forecast of 1- and 2-week-ahead incidence and a prediction of when incidence will reach its maximum in a given period of time.
+For example, a single forecast might include a forecast of 1- and 2-week-ahead values and a prediction of when the time series will reach its maximum in a given period of time.
 When a project is created, the project owner specifies which targets should be part of any submitted forecast.
 As we will see below, targets have specific properties, and there are several different types of targets that determine which properties and features pertain to a particular target.